Snoop Dogg becomes playable ‘Call Of Duty’ character

 The collaboration was announced last month and to become the rap heavyweight, players will have to purchase the Tracer Pack: Snoop Dogg Operator Bundle for 2400 COD points (£16.79).

-Not only is Snoop now playable, he also comes with his own in-game biography.
+Auspiciously added to the battle royale on April 20 (4/20), not only is Snoop now playable, he also comes with his own in-game biography.

 “Growing up in Long Beach, California, Snoop Dogg realised he had a talent for rapping at a young age and began to pursue it as a career.
 Now, he is still releasing music and appearing as a media personality on multiple shows, but in his free time, he chooses to fight as an operator in Call Of Duty,” reads the entry.